-- 11. During the course of our examination of the books and records of the company in accordance with generally accepted accounting practices, no fraud on or by the company has been noticed or reported during the year covered by our audit; - 12.
-In our opinion and according to information and explanations given to us, the Company is not a Nidhi Company.
-Accordingly, paragraph 3 (xii) of the Order is not applicable to the Company; - 13.
-According to information and explanations given to us, transactions with related parties are in compliance with sections 177 & 188 of the Companies Act, 2013 and details of which have been disclosed in the financial statements; - 14.
-In our opinion and according to information and explanations given to us, the Company has an internal audit system commensurate with the size and nature of its business; - 15.
-According to the information and explanations given to us and based on records maintained by the company, the company has not entered into any non-cash transactions with its director's or persons connected with director's.
+- 13. According to information and explanations given to us, we are of the opinion that all the transactions with related parties are in compliance with sections 177 & 188 of the Companies Act, 2013 and details of which have been disclosed in the financial statements; - 14. (a) In our opinion and according to information and explanations given to us, the Company has an internal audit system commensurate with the size and nature of its business; - (b) we have considered the reports of the Internal Auditors for the period under audit; - According to the information and explanations given to us and based on records maintained by the company, the company has not entered into any non-cash transactions with its director's or persons connected with director's.
 Hence clause (xv) of paragraph 3 of the Companies (Auditor's Report) Order, 2020 is not applicable; - 16.
-According to the information and explanations given to us, the company is not required to be registered under section 45-IA of Reserve Bank of India Act, 1934, Hence clause 3 (xvi) is not applicable on the company. - 17.
+According to the information and explanations given to us, the company is not required to be registered under section 45-IA of Reserve Bank of India Act, 1934 and the company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India, hence clause 3 (xvi) is not applicable on the company. - 17.
 According to information and explanations given to us, the Company has not incurred cash losses in the financial year and in the immediately preceding financial year.
 Accordingly, paragraph 3 (xvii) is not applicable on the Company; - 18.
-According to information and explanations given to us, there is no instance of any resignation of the statutory auditors occurred during the year.
-Accordingly, paragraph 3 (xviii) is not applicable on the Company; - 19.
-According to information and explanations given to us, there is no material uncertainty exist as on the date of audit report that the company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of 1 year from the balance sheet date; - 20.
+According to information and explanations given to us, there is no resignation of the statutory auditors occurred during the year.
+Hence clause (xviii) of paragraph 3 of the Companies (Auditor's Report) Order, 2020 is not applicable - 19.
+On the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that company is incapable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+We, however, state that this is not an assurance as to the future viability of the company.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the company as and when they fall due. - 20.
 According to information and explanations given to us, there are no provisions of schedule VII of the Companies Act applicable.
 Accordingly, paragraph 3 (xx) is not applicable on the Company. - 21.
-According to information and explanations given to us, there is no qualification or adverse remarks in the Companies (Auditor's Report) Order (CARO) reports of the subsidiary companies and consolidated financial statements.
+According to information and explanations given to us, there is no qualification or adverse remarks in the Companies (Auditor's Report) Order (CARO) reports of the subsidiary companies.
 Hence paragraph 3 (xxi) is not applicable on the Company.

-For Pradip Bhardwaj & Co.
-Chartered Accountants FRN- 013697C
+For P M P K & Co.
+Chartered Accountants FRN- 019681N

-Sd/Per Pradip Bhardwaj

-Partner

-M.No: 500219
+Per Pravesh Kumar Sharma Partner M. No: 093350